WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 the face of this new attack, but we don't have a guarantee of that.

-To encourage servers to include the `X-Content-Type-Options: nosniff` header field, clients SHOULD reject signed exchanges served without it.
+To encourage servers to include the `X-Content-Type-Options: nosniff` header field, clients SHOULD reject bundles served without it.

 # IANA considerations